Supreme Court could hear groundbreaking case that challenges UN immunity

 Courtney Smith, the Acting Dean of the School of Diplomacy and International Relations at Seton Hall University, told Fox News that the logic for giving immunity to international organizations “ is to facilitate their ability to carry out their duties free of interference by the governments of the places they operate.”

-Organizations continued: “These obstacles can be insurmountable if national governments and local actors are able to impede their work through legal restrictions and threats of politically motivated prosecutions.
+He continued: “These obstacles can be insurmountable if national governments and local actors are able to impede their work through legal restrictions and threats of politically motivated prosecutions.

 “That being said, immunity must be balanced with accountability.
 It cannot be a license or excuse for behavior that harms the reputation and impartiality of the organization.
 Even though immunity is a legal principle, its actual implementation often rests on political calculations.”